 There is no tax on radios but you will need a TV license (redevance audiovisuelle) per household to watch TV.
 This is collected with the local annual taxe d’habitation (occupier’s tax).
 Read more in our guide to communication services in France.

 Make a note of any meter readings and pass them on to the provider or your landlord to ensure your bills are correct.
-If you are taking responsibility for setting these up, make sure you let the provider (usually EDF for electricity, or GDF for gas) know as soon as possible or you will be disconnected.
+If you’re setting these up, make sure you let the provider (usually EDF for electricity, or GDF for gas) know as soon as possible or you will be disconnected.
 Read about setting up utilities in France.

 Make sure your name is on the door or your mailbox to ensure you receive your mail.
 After moving to France and finding a home, you can also arrange to redirect mail from your home country.

-Find out from your neighbors what you can and can’t throw into the poubelle (rubbish or garbage bin) and on which day of the week the bin and any recycling are collected.
+Find out from your neighbors what you can and can’t throw into the poubelle (rubbish or garbage bin).
+Check which day of the week the bin and any recycling are collected.
 It varies from area to area.

 If you are moving within France, find out what you need to do before moving out of your French apartment.